International Inbound Travel Association, Inc. Bylaws

 Section 5.
 Meetings: The Board of Directors shall hold meetings at such times and places, upon such notice and under such rules as the members of the Board shall determine.

 Section 6.
 Quorum: A majority of those voting members of the Board of Directors shall constitute a quorum for the transaction of business at any of its meetings and a majority vote of the members of the Board of Directors attending any meeting thereof at which a quorum shall be present shall be necessary for the adoption of any motion.

 Section 7.
 Mail/Electronic Vote: Unless otherwise restricted by the certificate of incorporation or the Bylaws, any action required to be taken by the board may be taken without a meeting if all members of the board consent in writing.
 Whenever in the judgment of the Executive Committee, any question shall arise which it believes should be put to a vote of the Board of Directors and when it deems it inexpedient to call a special meeting for such purpose, the Directors may vote in either of two ways:

-- At a Meeting by Proxy Vote scheduled upon regular notice by the Secretary, by which time a majority of the Directors submit a proxy vote; or
+a.
+At a Meeting by Proxy Vote scheduled upon regular notice by the Secretary, by which time a majority of the Directors submit a proxy vote; or

-- At a meeting scheduled upon regular notice by the Secretary attended by a majority of the Directors, via conference telephone or similar communications equipment, allowing all persons participating in the meeting to hear each other at the same time.
+b.
+At a meeting scheduled upon regular notice by the Secretary attended by a majority of the Directors, via conference telephone or similar communications equipment, allowing all persons participating in the meeting to hear each other at the same time.